shazChaudhry/docker-swarm-mode/README.md

 **Clean-up:**
 * On the swarm master node, run the following commands to remove swarm services:
   * `docker stack rm ci`

+**Docker for AWS persistent data volumes** <br/>
+In swarm mode, only a single Compose file is accepted.
+If your configuration is split between multiple Compose files, e.g. a base configuration and environment-specific overrides, you can combine these by passing them to docker-compose config with the -f option and redirecting the merged output into a new file.
+1. `alias docker-compose='docker run --interactive --tty --rm --name docker-compose --volume $PWD:/compose --workdir /compose docker/compose:1.16.1'`
+2. `docker-compose version`
+3. ` docker-compose -f docker-compose.yml -f docker-compose.AWS.yml config > docker-stack.yml`
+4. `echo "admin" | docker secret create jenkins-user -`
+5. `echo "admin" | docker secret create jenkins-pass -`
+6. `docker stack deploy --compose-file docker-stack.yml ci`